andypunt/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md

 - Apply security restrictions, or controls, to mail exchanges with a business partner or service provider.

 - Enable email notifications from a printer or other non-mailbox entity.

+- Avoid basic IP throttling, such as NDR errors in this range: 451 4.7.500-699 (ASxxx).

 Most organizations that use Office 365 don't need connectors.
 This topic helps you decide whether your organization needs a connector, and which one.
 You can also find out what connectors are and how they work.